List of terms used for Germans

-There are many terms for the Germans.
-In English the demonym, or noun, is German.
+There are many terms for the German people; in English, the demonym, or noun, is German.
 During the early Renaissance, "German" implied that the person spoke German as a native language.
-Until the German unification, people living in what is now Germany were named for the region in which they lived: examples are Bavarians and Brandenburgers.
+Until the German unification, people living in what is now Germany were named for the region in which they lived: Examples are Bavarians and Brandenburgers.

 Some terms are humorous or pejorative slang, and used mainly by people from other countries, although they can be used in a self-deprecating way by German people themselves.
 Other terms are serious or tongue-in-cheek attempts to coin words as alternatives to the ambiguous standard terms.

 Many pejorative terms for Germans in various countries originated during the two World Wars.

 English

 Hun (pejorative)

 Hun (or The Hun) is a term that originally refers to the nomadic Huns of the Migration Period.
-Beginning in World War I it became an often used pejorative seen on war posters by western Allied powers and the basis for a criminal characterisation of the Germans as barbarians with no respect for civilisation and humanitarian values having unjust reactions.
+Beginning in World War I it became an often used pejorative seen on war posters by Western Allied powers and the basis for a characterization of the Germans as barbaric criminals with no respect for civilization and humanitarian values.
+Although the common English association of the term is with the First World War, the term had been used throughout the preceding decades, with instances dating to the Franco-Prussian War, and some referring to British actions in the Second Boer War.